How does Amazon FBA work? Everything you need to know about the popular fulfillment service at a glance!

 In summary, the following advantages of FBA can be highlighted:

 1. Products offered through FBA receive a Prime logo.
-With Prime status, you gain access to the most affluent target audience on Amazon – Prime subscribers.
+With Prime status, you gain access to the most affluent target group on Amazon – the Prime subscribers.
 Worldwide, Amazon has 200 million subscribers (as of 2021), including around 35 million users in Germany alone (as of 2019).

 2. Shipping, returns, and customer service come from a single source.
 Once your products have reached the Amazon fulfillment centers, you can rely on the expertise of the online giant.